 The Complete Guide to the Peak District - Hills over 1,000ft

-The Peak District is reputedly the 2nd most visited National Park after Mount Fuji in Japan, an impressive accolade.
-Whilst the national park has no mountains of the stature of the revered Mount Fuji it can boast some impressive hills, moors, outcrops, and gritstone edges with many having different characteristics, some being in the bleak moorland of the Dark Peak whilst others newstle in the beautiful scenic White Peak.
-Many conjure up thoughts and fancies for many visitors to the area like the rock outcrops of the Roaches and Stanage Edge while others have just majestic profiles like Chrome Hill, Parkhouse Hill and Mam Tor.
-There is more contrast too for the highest ones like Kinder Scout and Bleaklow are on extensive high ground plateaus, yet another
+The Peak District is reputedly the 2nd most visited National Park after Mount Fuji in Japan which is quite an impressive accolade.
+Whilst the national park has no mountains of the stature of Mount Fuji it can boast some impressive hills, moors, outcrops, and gritstone edges with many having different characteristics, some being in the bleak gritstone moorland of the Dark Peak whilst others nestle into the beautiful scenic limestone country of the White Peak.
+Many of the high places conjure up thoughts and fancies for visitors to the area such as the rock outcrops of the Roaches and Stanage Edge while others have appealing profiles like Chrome Hill, Parkhouse Hill, Win Hill and Mam Tor.
+There is more contrast too for the higher ones like Kinder Scout and Bleaklow are on extensive moorland plateaus.
+Yet another

 Kinder Scout is a moorland plateau in the Dark Peak.
 Most famous for the famous mass trespass by ramblers who had previously been denied access to to open country this highest point in the Peak District is still a major draw to walkers.
 The most popular way to Kinder Scout is from Edale.
 When on top and in clear weather conditions Manchester can be seen as well as the highest mountains of Snowdonia.
 Try this walk